georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, traffic infractions are regulatory offenses and ordinance violations that are not punishable by a jail term.
 In Georgia, traffic infractions are typically the least severe types of traffic offenses compared to traffic felonies and misdemeanors.
 A point schedule measures traffic infractions.
 Accumulated points are punishable by fines imposed through citations or tickets or even license suspension as specified by the Department of Driver Services.

 An individual charged with a traffic infraction may pay the fines by the date due on the citation.
 Paying the fine is an automatic admission of guilt that could result in the award of penalty points.
 On the other hand, contesting a ticket in court gives the individual a chance of being acquitted.
 Less often, an offender may ignore the citation.
-Ignoring a citation invites severe implications, and the court will issue a Failure to Appear (F. T. A.).
+Ignoring a citation invites severe implications, and the court may issue a Failure to Appear (F. T. A.).
 F. T. A. results in a bench warrant issued for arrest and $200 in fines or three days in jail.

 Examples Of Traffic Infractions In Georgia?